[Above: Shooting the concept video in Wisconsin. Photo: Erika Gilsdorf]

 Our most recent project, an expedition to the Adriatic coast of the Balkans, explores why the region is special and worth saving, where tourism is going wrong, and how it can go right.
 This post shows you several of the 1-2-minute interviews that showcase the heroes working for a more beneficial type of tourism and destination stewardship.
 Here, for example, is Jack Delf, chairman of the Western Balkans Geotourism Network, on why tourism is out of control on the coast of Montenegro.
 The only solution, he says, is to emphasize value instead of volume:

-The entire Western Balkans expedition and videos are detailed on National Geographic’s Open Explorer.
+The entire Western Balkans expedition and videos were detailed on National Geographic’s now discontinued Open Explorer.

 Our pilot project released early in 2018.
 It provides a traveler’s-eye view of the Sierra Gorda in Mexico and of the stewardship success story that has turned this impoverished rural area into a global model for community engagement in conservation and ecotourism.
 In this case, two American Millennials—college buddies—serve as our hosts.
 In this case, they discover how their very presence as travelers helps the community, and thereby helps protect the region’s beautiful mountain ecosystems.
 Check out the brief trailer: